 He was an incorrigible peeper, but much he looked at the mushrooms –even out of the corner of his eye–, he could not quite understand why they always had an asymmetric shape.
 They were like balls that moved around as they grew.
 It was not logical, the colors changed tone inside it, but the shape did not depend on the colors, or if it was winter or summer on Venus.
 The asymmetric proportions seemed to be like small variations as if a lousus was moving around a bit.

 As the little dwarf grew –in years, not in the height of course– he realized that the quickest part of this odd shape pointed to Earth’s movement around the big hot yellow ball that he called the Sun.

 After much consideration, he concluded that it had to be the heat, which was the cause of the marvelous shapes of Earth’s fireworks.
 And then his head hurt so he went to bed.”

 The thing about heat and headaches and the whole story did not make any sense.
 Then, one of the two girls –the one who did not tell us the story– told us that it had to do with the other story about the lost aether and with looking at Venus from the Earth.
 In other words, the sight of the phenomenon of terrestrial balls, from an observer located outside the Earth’s gravitation field, compared to a moonstruck observer (as the Moon accompanies said field poetically).

 Therefore, after thinking and thinking, and then thinking some more… after various proto-sessions:

 Whether the systems are inertial or non-inertial, if light moves at a speed c on earth and the Earth moves at a speed VE with the Sun, it should not be too difficult to calculate the distance traveled in one second.
 Likewise, to know the total speed, which would be (c + VE) .
-Anotherthing would be that we did not have the instruments necessary to measure this speed, but this is not the case either.
+It would be different if we did not have the instruments necessary to measure this speed, but this is not the case either.